Last updated: 08-11-2024 by Grant Lord

 You can become an expert by using this website or the e-Book and learn secrets that the professional breeders and pet shop owners don’t want you to know.
 Everything you need is right here:

-If you have just arrived home with a plastic bag full of fish, and want to know how to care for them, go to the page that explains how to introduce your fish to its new home.
+If you have just arrived home with a plastic bag full of fish and want to know where to start, go to the page that explains how to quarantine your fish before introducing them to their new home.

 If you are doing some research before you purchase any fish, excellent start!